 HTML code on my website was deprecated, I became one of

 book, Website Design Made Easy, and learned how to design

 using CSS.
 I'm still in the process of gradually replacing bad code

 on this site and making changes that reflect my new personal and business interests.
-I'm also updating or
+I'm also

 errors I missed in the early days of building my site when I was too stressed to be able to see all